 Thanks to the Portugal Retirement Visa, you can enjoy Portuguese residency privileges, as well as other benefits, which will be outlined in the sections below.

-In the section below, we break down the benefits and requirements for each of these Portugal retirement visas.
+The section below breaks down the benefits and requirements for each of these Portugal retirement visas.

 Retiring in Portugal with the D7 Visa

-Another great option for non-EU citizens seeking to retire in Portugal is the D7 Visa.
-Also known as the Portuguese Passive Income Visa, the D7 Visa allows foreigners to reside in Portugal legally, provided they have a stable source of passive income.
+Also known as the Portuguese Passive Income Visa, the D7 Visa allows non-EU citizens to retire in Portugal, provided they have a stable source of passive income.

 Advantages of retiring under the Portugal D7 Visa